 Why might someone want to keep a journal?

 “It’s usually a private thing.
 It really is generally something that you do to process your emotions.
 You might also do it to record an experience – like going to the Olympic Games – so that you can remember what it was like.
-What we’re going through now is obviously a negative experience, so you might think, ‘Why would people want to remember it?’
-But it’s also a historical experience, so some people journal in a situation like this because they want to have a record for themselves of what it was like to go through it.
+If what you’re going through is a negative experience, you might think, ‘Why would I want to remember it?’
+But it could also be a historical experience, so some people journal in a situation like that because they want to have a record for themselves of what it was like to go through it.

 “That’s not so much dealing with stress; it’s not quite the same as the typical way of using it, which is to close those emotional loops, but it can also be a way of dealing with the stress of the experience.”

-Is journaling something that could help in my everyday life as well?
+Is journaling something that could help in my everyday life?

 “So, in a situation where you might be going through something that’s tough, you might write about the psychological skills you’re using to stick with it, through all of the emotional ups and downs.”